elizabethwillard/elizabethwillard.github.io/_pages/about.md

 - Designed and developed data pipeline using knowledge of SQL and C# to automatically query and generate logs of manufacturing machinery errors
 - Designed user application to interface with data from manufacturing machinery using a REST API and React.JS to improve production support and engineer response time.
 Completed project ahead of schedule
 ### Skills
-- Proficiency in Python (numpy, Scikit-learn, Git, Keras), MATLAB, C++/C/C#, React.JS, and SQL
+- Proficiency in Python (numpy, Scikit-learn, Keras), MATLAB, SQL,
     - Developed personal project utilizing 3D segmentation with ResNet backbone and U-Net decoder pipelined into an LSTM to detect spinal fractures in CT scans
 - Experiences with relational (PostgreSQL) and non-relationship databases (MongoDB).
 - Proficiency with ETL, data migration, data cleaning, and data visualization (Tableau)
-- Proficiency with Python, Lua, Git
 - Language proficiency in Korean and French at B1

 ### Awards / Etc